 Pokemon Go: How does it work on Apple Watch?

-It's still unclear how Pokemon Go for Apple Watch app will entirely work, but thanks to a brief demo during Apple's Special Event on 7 September, we do know about some of the app's features and functionality.
+Thanks to the brief demo during Apple's Special Event on 7 September, we do know about some of the app's features and functionality.

 Pokemon trainers using the standard Pokemon Go app need to walk in order to hatch their eggs.
 Well, from a complication on the new watch face, they'll be able to see how far they need to walk to hatch eggs.

 The main screen in the new watch app shows a trainer's current level - as well as the XP needed to get to the next level.

 All walks are recorded as workouts, helping players progress toward their activity goals.
 It looks like players can end and resume their workout activity from within the new watch app, too.

 While walking, players can see how far they've walked and their calories burned.
 Also, at a glance, they can see which Pokemon are nearby.

 Players are alerted when Pokemon appear.
 Unfortunately, players must still take out their iPhones to actually capture Pokemon.

 When players reach a PokeStop, a buzz on their wrists lets them know.
 They'll see an image of the location along with relevant information about the place.
 Then, in order to collect items such as potions, they can just swipe on the Apple Watch screen.

 Players also get alerts for achievements (like when they earn a gold medal, which they can only get if they visit 2,000 PokeStops).